dmitriyshub/ocp-kdump/docs/CRASH_TOOL_README.md

 Look for any files that are locked or processes with a large number of open files.
 This could indicate deadlocks, resource contention, or file system issues that contributed to the crash.

-### To gain additional context around the system's state leading up to the crash, review the dmesg logs saved by kdump
+### To Gain Additional Context Around the System State Leading Up to the Dump Crash

 The kdump mechanism captures critical system information at the time of the crash.
-Reviewing these logs provides additional context about the system's state and the kdump process itself.
+Reviewing these logs provides additional context about the system's state and the kdump process itself:

 - The `vmcore-dmesg.txt` file saved by kdump can provide system state context